Tiling the integer lattice with translated sublattices: Residue calculus

 \subsection{Sufficiency of the residue condition}

 We will show now that the conditions given by Proposition~\ref{prop:mainequality} are sufficient for the tiling.
 More precisely, we have the following result.

-\begin{theorem} Let $\v_1+\LL_1,\dots,\v_n+\LL_n$ be translate lattices in $\Z^d$ with generating functions $\Theta_1,\dots,\Theta_n$.
-Suppose that for any $\z\in\T^d$ we have the relation \eqref{eq:mainres} then the lattices tile $\Z^d$. \end{theorem} \begin{remark} If $\z$ is not a dual point of any of lattices, then \eqref{eq:mainres} is an empty relation.
-Therefore it is enough to check \eqref{eq:mainres} only in finitely many places. \end{remark} \begin{proof} We shall strive to prove that $\Theta_1,\dots,\Theta_n$ satisfy \eqref{eq:fund}.
-In the following, for a polynomial $P$ in variables $z_1,\dots,z_d$, we write $\deg_k P$ as the degree in variable $k$.
+\begin{theorem} Let $\v_1+\LL_1,\dots,\v_n+\LL_n$ be sublattice translates in $\Z^d$ with generating functions $\Theta_1,\dots,\Theta_n$.
+Suppose that for any $\z\in\T^d$ we have the relation \eqref{eq:mainres}, then the sublattice translates tile $\Z^d$. \end{theorem} \begin{remark} If $\z$ is not a dual point of any of the sublattices, then \eqref{eq:mainres} is an empty relation.
+Therefore it is enough to check \eqref{eq:mainres} for finitely many cases. \end{remark} \begin{proof} We would like to show that $\Theta_1,\dots,\Theta_n$ satisfy \eqref{eq:fund}.
+In the following, for a polynomial $P$ in variables $z_1,\dots,z_d$, we write $\deg_k P$ as the degree in variable $z_k$.